joric/oneliners/README.md

 ### Why Python

-Python is almost always shorter.
+Python is almost always shorter than other available languages (there's no Perl on Leetcode).
 Maybe scala/ruby can beat it sometimes because they don't need `return` operator.
 Even C++ is sometimes shorter than Python, well, in one particular case it's shorter by 1 character:

 * https://leetcode.com/problems/k-th-symbol-in-grammar/